-The Whitehorse Art Show has grown from a local community event in 1970 to now being one of the longest running Art Shows in Victoria, with some 700 original works on display each year.
+The Whitehorse Art Show has grown from a local community event in 1970 to now being one of the longest running Art Shows in Victoria, with some 500 to 700 original works on display each year.

-The Rotary Club of Box Hill has been running the Art Show since 1964.
+The Rotary Club of Box Hill Burwood has been running the Art Show since 1964.

 Funds raised by the Whitehorse Art Show are totally used for a variety of community projects within the City of Whitehorse.

 The show will display work from more than 150 local and regional artists from all over Victoria, with painting sales well in excess of $35,000 each year.
 Since 2018 the Art Show now also has a photographic section.

 The Art Show concept was the brainchild of one of the Rotarians of the day - Mr Ted Shaw, a physiotherapist.
 The initiation of the Art Show was framed in the form of a challenge to Ted by members of the Board to provide a list of 30 names of the local artists, who would exhibit their works.